yazzou/wordpress-toolbox/README.md

 If you upload an image that has diacritical marks in its filename, it will display as [broken in some browsers](https://core.trac.wordpress.org/ticket/22363).

+__Note:__ Special characters in uploaded images can also cause problems when moving a WordPress site to a new host which may not support such filenames.

 #### Don't forget to check the upload limit in your server's configuration

 You don't want to launch with a (often default) 8mb file upload limit.

+### Migration woes and trepidations

+Some of the things I discovered when moving a WordPress site to a new host.

+#### FTP is slow

+A WordPress site tends to have a myriad of minuscule files, the transfer of which is not FTPs greatest strength.
+A much faster alternative is to zip it all up and extract it in place on the server, provided that the host comes with the ability to unzip the file (cPanel-powered hosts will probably have it).

+#### Uploads with special characters in their filename can fail

+For some reason, the old host supported filenames for the uploaded images that the new one did not.
+When importing to the new host, the unzipping process (see above) failed silently midway.
+A call to Tech Support revealed that the source of the problem was a © sign in a filename.

+The solution was to rename the offending files, and make sure to replace any reference to it in the database.
+(I did a simple search and replace in the `database.sql` MySQL dump file before importing it).

+#### WPML hit by amnesia?
+Check the table collations

+Another head-scratcher was that on the new host WPML had deactivated and was inviting me to configure it from scratch.
+Turns out that a mismatch in the collations used for the various `icl_` MySQL tables was causing the issue.
+Adjusting all of them to the same `utf8_`-based collation fixed the problem.

 ## Miscellaneous tips